haiilingg/haiilingg/README.md

 😄 Pronouns: she/her

-⚡ Fun fact: I created my Github account in April but I only started using it today (August) ⚡ Fun fact 2: I'm a huge Foodie so if you also love food like me, let's connect and be friends!
+⚡ Fun fact: I created my Github account in April but I only started using it today (August)

+⚡ Fun fact 2: I'm a huge Foodie so if you also love food like me, let's connect and be friends!
+I post food ocassioanlly over here: https://www.instagram.com/hl.eatss/

 <!--
 **haiilingg/haiilingg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.